-What are Mala Beads?
+1. What are Mala Beads?

-The symbolism of mala doesn’t stop here, many feel that the tassel also has an underlying meaning related to how many strands come together as one, a deeper message of unity and oneness.
+The symbolism of a mala doesn’t stop here, many feel that the tassel also has an underlying meaning related to how many strands come together as one, a deeper message of unity and oneness.
 The Guru bead is directly secured to the tassel and, as such, has special significance.
 The Guru bead pays tribute to the relationship present in guru and student mentorship.
-If your pearls are crafted traditionally, they will feature overhand knots which make them more durable, stronger, and versatile, as they can be used for Japa meditation practice which uses each bead for further repetitions and chants.
+If your strand is crafted traditionally, they will feature overhand knots which make them more durable, stronger, and versatile, as they can be used for Japa meditation practice which uses each bead for further repetitions and chants.

 You can also feel the power when you wear them in conjunction with your gemstone pieces.
 Even consider looking for gemstones for added energy and healing properties.
 You could also consider raw stones that re-emphasize some of the traits that you may use in meditation, such as rose quartz for clarity, and jade for prosperity or fortune.
-Traditional malas are almost always worn on the right hand, wrapped around the wrist like a bracelet.
+If worn on the wrist, traditional malas are almost always worn on the right hand, wrapped around the wrist like a bracelet.

-How Can I Use My Mala Beads?
+How Can I use My Mala Beads?

 When you find your way back to the starter bead, you will have completed 109 repetitions, including the Guru bead, and you can reverse your direction if you choose for more mantras and meditation.
 Whether you pray, chant, or meditate out loud or silently is up to you.
 Just be cognizant and considerate of others if you are practicing in public forums, group meditations, or yoga classes as everyone else is trying to also clear their mind and focus.

 These beaded strands bring a natural, bohemian look to any apparel.
-Wear with jeans on the weekend or double up to wear with a business casual ensemble for work.
-These beaded accessories are definitely a conversation piece and very trendy.
+Wear around town after your yoga class, with jeans on the weekend, or double up to wear with a business casual ensemble for work.
+Wearing your mala will call you back to your meditation and mantra throughout the day.
+These beaded accessories are definitely a conversation piece and currently very trendy, as lately many seem to be looking inward more to find finding meaning.
 Why not wear and use them in your own meditations or prayer practice?
-Use these tips provided to wear, use, and buy the perfect pearls.
-Also, buy these beads to share with someone as a special gift that will be cherished.
+Use these tips provided to wear, use, and buy the perfect strand.
+Or buy these beads to share with someone as a special gift that will be cherished.
 Malas foster focus, encourage mindfulness and provide a powerful tool for holistic and spiritual wellbeing.

 Interested in making your own mala?
 Download our free tutorial: